grafana/k6-docs/src/data/markdown/docs/02 javascript api/06 k6-execution.md

 ### vu

+Meta information and execution details about the current vu and iteration.

 | Field               | Type    | Description                                                              |
 |---------------------|---------|--------------------------------------------------------------------------|
 | iterationInInstance | integer | The identifier of the iteration in the current instance. |